About Visual Artist Jenny Davis

 Studio

 Outlook8studio is multidisciplinary art studio, built by artist Jenny Davis from discarded and recycled materials in 2000.
-The studio is based in Victoria, Australia, specialising in the creation of original, thought-provoking artworks, striving to recycle materials that minimize the impact on the environment and are less harmful to the earth.
+The studio is based in Victoria, Australia, specialising in the creation of original, thought-provoking artworks, while striving to recycle materials that minimize the impact on the environment and are less harmful to the earth.